 John would have turned 80 on October 9, 2020, while Sean celebrated his 45th birthday.

 On October 3-4, BBC2 in the U.K. premiered a two-part documentary, “John Lennon at 80,” in which Sean interviewed Julian as well as family friends Paul McCartney and Elton John.
-The special and individual interviews plus a compilation of all of Lennon’s BBC appearances are now available to listen to in full on BBC Sounds, or below.
+The special and individual interviews plus a compilation of all of Lennon’s BBC appearances are now available to listen to in full on BBC Sounds.

 On October 6, Yoko posted this message to fans on her YouTube channel: